Tim Wright (English musician): Tim Wright

 The Vogel remix brought with it the attentions of Mute Records's legendary electronic subsidiary Novamute which commissioned Wright to produce two 12" vinyl EPs "Searcher/The Walk" (2001) and "Going Down/ The Lunge" (2002) under his own name.
 These EPs fused a 2step or UK garage rhythmic sensibility with the darkness and power of Wright's techno production approach, proving a success with techno, UK garage and breaks audiences alike.
-The tracks were licensed widely, appearing on compilations from the Plump DJs "Urban Underground - The Break Beat Elite" to Player and Remady's "Sweet and Sexy - How 2 Step 2" (EMI).
+The tracks were licensed widely, appearing on compilations from the Plump DJs "Urban Underground – The Break Beat Elite" to Player and Remady's "Sweet and Sexy – How 2 Step 2" (EMI).

 Wright went on to record an album "Thirst" which was released on Novamute in 2004, featuring vocal contributions from Toastie Tailor and Juice Aleem (from UK hip hop group New Flesh).

 Remix credits under his own name include Goldfrapp and Mediengruppe Telekommander.
 Notable live performances were at Sónar by Night, Barcelona 2004 and Transmusicales, Rennes 2004 where his laptop crashed in front of 12,000 people.
-He continues to write and perform live under his own name.